hujhax/austin-improv-wiki/The Nightmare Video Project.md

 The show was included in *[[The Hideout Improv Marathon]]* several times before debuting as part of *[[The Wheel]]*.

-Unfortunately, the video production schedule required for *The Nightmare Video Project* became untenable, and [[Roy Janik]] retired the format in January of 2012.
+Unfortunately, the video production schedule required for *The Nightmare Video Project* became untenable, and [[Roy Janik]] retired the format.
+The show closed on 12/16/11.

 ## Media
 ### Videos